poweradmin/poweradmin-docs/docs/user-guide/reverse-dns.md

 # Reverse DNS (PTR Records) Guide

-This guide explains how to create and manage Reverse DNS (PTR) records in PowerAdmin for PowerDNS.
+This guide explains how to create and manage Reverse DNS (PTR) records in Poweradmin for PowerDNS.

 ## What are PTR Records?